 - Illegal drugs and alcohol

-- Glass containers, baby food being an exclusion to this policy
+- Glass containers and baby food being an exclusion from this policy

-- Drones, remote-controlled toys, skateboards, scooters, inline skates and shoes with built-in wheels
+- Drones, remote-controlled toys, skateboards, scooters, bicycles, inline skates, and shoes with built-in wheels

 - Strollers over certain sizes(we discuss this below)